Life Insurance with No Medical Questions Asked

 Who This Type of Coverage Is Built For

 Guaranteed issue coverage is designed for people who want certainty and speed more than “best possible pricing.”
-It’s most often a fit when someone has been declined for traditional life insurance, has multiple health conditions that make underwriting unpredictable, or simply wants to avoid the time and hassle of medical requirements.
+It’s often a fit when someone has been declined for traditional life insurance, has multiple health conditions that make underwriting unpredictable, or wants to avoid time-consuming medical steps.

 Waiting Periods, Graded Benefits, and What Gets Paid

-Because guaranteed issue policies do not screen for health, most include a graded benefit period (also called a waiting period), commonly around two years.
-This is the biggest “fine print” item to understand before buying.
+Because guaranteed issue policies do not screen for health, most include a graded benefit period (sometimes called a waiting period), commonly around two years.
+This is the most important “fine print” item to understand before buying.
 During this period, the policy may not pay the full death benefit for death due to natural causes.

-Instead, many plans pay a return of premium (sometimes with interest) or a reduced benefit if death occurs from natural causes during the waiting period.
+Instead, many plans pay a return of premium (sometimes with an additional amount described as interest) or a reduced benefit if death occurs from natural causes during the waiting period.
 Accidental death is commonly covered at the full face amount from day one, although definitions and limitations vary by carrier.
-After the waiting period ends, the full death benefit generally becomes payable for any covered cause of death.
+After the waiting period ends, the full death benefit generally becomes payable for any covered cause of death, as long as premiums stay current.

 Exact benefit rules vary by carrier and state.
 Always rely on the contract and your personalized illustration for details.